Edward Brotherton, 1st Baron Brotherton: Early life and education

 Edward Allen Brotherton was born 1 April 1856 at 2 Tiverton Place, Ardwick Green, Manchester to Theophilus Brotherton, a yarn agent, and Sarah née O'Donnell.
 He was also related to educational reformer Edward Brotherton and to the first MP for Salford, Joseph Brotherton.

-At the age of 14 Brotherton made an unsuccessful attempt to go to sea which lasted only two days.
-He left school at 15 working at a hardware store before finding a position as an assistant at a chemical laboratory.
+At 16, Brotherton signed up to be a ship’s boy on a freighter leaving Liverpool.
+A storm and a leak in the ship led to a frightening 14 hours before the ship could be brought back to Birkenhead.
+Brotherton made his way back to Manchester and did not go to sea again.
+He became a junior clerk with D.V.
+Steward and Co. of Manchester, manufacturers of sulphate of ammonia.
+He rose to become manager of the company, studying in the evenings at Owens College in Manchester.
 At this time, he also attended evening classes in chemistry taught by Henry Roscoe at Owens College, Manchester.
 At 19 he began work at a chemical works in Wakefield, West Yorkshire.

 Business career

-In 1878 Brotherton, with backing from his family, became the founding partner of Wakefield company Dyson Brothers and Brotherton.
+When he was 22, he founded a business in Wakefield with the Dyson brothers.
+Brotherton decided to focus on making chemical processes more efficient and economical, and in three years he had earned enough money to buy out the Dysons.
+Brotherton & Co. was born.
+The first of Brotherton’s nine factories was based in Wakefield.
+Brotherton & Co’s business was the distillation and purification of ammonia liquor and later, the distillation of coal-tar.

 The company manufactured ammonium sulphate, taking advantage of plentiful supplies of ammoniacal liquor produced by the local coal and gas industry and supplied ammonia to the textile industry and for use in the extraction of gold.

 In 1889 Brotherton's partnership with the Dyson brothers ended and he continued the business alone under the name Brotherton and Co.
 The company would go on to become one of the largest private chemical companies in the country expanding into coal tar distillation and manufacturing products such as pitch, TNT and creosote during the First World War.
 The business also moved from headquarters in Wakefield to City Chambers, Leeds.
 Brotherton's nephew Charles Ratcliffe, husband of Dorothy Una Ratcliffe, later succeeded his uncle as head of the business and took the name Brotherton.
 The company continued after Brotherton's death until 1957 when it was acquired by British Chrome and Chemicals.
 The company later traded under various names such as Brotherton Chemicals Ltd, Brotherton Speciality Products Ltd and Brotherton Esseco Ltd.